 Cycling provision in the District

 Through the Active and Sustainable Travel Forum, we are developing the District’s cycling network, both for leisure and as a way of changing how people get to work, schools and other facilities.
 There is still a lot of work to be done, but we already have an impressive network of cycle provision, most of it traffic-free.
-The map below shows the current provision, colour-coded by the type of route:
+The link below shows the current provision, colour-coded by the type of route:

 As part of Bike Week, the Northwest Greenway Active Travel Officer, Emma Hagger, has some tips for people who have just taken up cycling, are trying to help their children learn to cycle and are considering switching to electric bikes.

 - Greenways are traffic-free routes, managed by Council, usually running through green spaces.
 They are shared paths for use by cyclists, walkers and runners so please respect other users – see our One Path page.

 - Roadside traffic-free routes are wide pavements, managed by DfI Roads, which have been legally designated for cycle use.
 Again, they are shared paths for use by cyclists, walkers and runners.

 - Park Cycle Paths are wide paths in Council parks, designed to be shared use.
 You are welcome to cycle on other paths in parks, but please be especially considerate to other users given the narrower path widths.